swcarpentry/iuse2014/README.md

 2. Expand our assessment efforts to compare REU student outcomes with those of other learners, to see what impact this training has on them compared with non-participant peers, and to assess and improve our instructional techniques.
-More specifically, this proposal includes full-time funding for one post-doctoral researcher who will monitor participants in these workshops and participants in a selected subset of our regular (graduate-level) workshops for comparison purposes.
+More specifically, we will employ one post-doctoral researcher to monitor participants in these workshops and participants in a subset of our regular (graduate-level) workshops for comparison purposes.
+This researcher may also explore ways in which our engagement with students changes the outlook and work practices of their faculty supervisors (i.e., whether there is upward knowledge transfer).

+3. Hire one graduate student at each of the eight sites each year to provide part-time technical support to workshop participants, and to develop new "capstone" curricular materials aimed at specific disciplines.

+4. Focus part of our ongoing engagement efforts on the students who have taken part in our workshops during both the remainder of their undergraduate careers and afterward in order to ensure that they become part of the broader open science community.
+This may include helping the students organize and run workshop of their own in subsequent years, connecting them with other open science projects, introducing them to potential graduate supervisors who understand and value their new skills and outlook, etc.

-3. Hire a professional videographer in years 1 and 2 to record and edit lectures so that we may make our core curriculum available under a Creative Commons license to anyone who wishes to use it for self-directed study or in conjunction with novel teaching techniques such as flipped classrooms.
+5. Hire a professional videographer in years 1 and 2 to record and edit lectures so that we may make our core curriculum available under a Creative Commons license to anyone who wishes to use it for self-directed study or in conjunction with novel teaching techniques such as flipped classrooms.

-4. Hire one graduate student at each of the eight sites each year to provide part-time technical support to workshop participants, and to develop new "capstone" curricular materials aimed at specific disciplines.

 ## Participants